antrea-io/antrea/docs/antrea-l7-network-policy.md

           port: 53
     - name: allow-tls-only      # Allow outbound SSL/TLS handshake packets towards "*.bar.com".
       action: Allow             # As the rule's "to" and "ports" are empty, which means it selects traffic to any network
-      l7Protocols:              # peer's any port of any transport protocol, all outbound SSL/TLS handshake packet towards
+      l7Protocols:              # peer's any port of any transport protocol, all outbound SSL/TLS handshake packets towards
         - tls:                  # other server names and non-SSL/non-TLS handshake packets will be automatically dropped,
             sni: "*.bar.com"    # and subsequent rules will not be considered.
 ```